Partitions and Data Distribution

 item's location is determined by the hash value of its partition key.

 DynamoDB is optimized for uniform distribution of items across a table's partitions, no matter how many partitions there may be.
 We recommend that you choose a partition key that can have a large number of distinct values relative to the number of items in the table.
-For more information, see Guidelines for Working with Tables.
+For more information, see Best Practices for Tables.

 Data Distribution: Partition Key and Sort Key